Ice hockey in Georgia: History

 In the wake of the Thrashers' departure, Atlanta was not bereft of professional ice hockey as the Gwinnett Gladiators had been playing in the region since 2003.
 The survival of the Gladiators, since rebranded 'Atlanta' has helped to spur on a second wave of minor league hockey in the state as each of the previous outposts saw further attempts at establishing a franchise.
 While the Augusta RiverHawks only lasted three seasons, their relocation met with more success and the Macon Mayhem were able to win the SPHL championship in 2017.
 The Columbus River Dragons were founded in 2019 and managed to navigate their way through the choppy waters of the COVID-19 pandemic to win a league championship in 2021.
-With the second wave of minor league teams appearing to be more successful, Savannah became the newest hockey city in the state when the Savannah Ghost Pirates were founded in 2022.
+With the second wave of minor league teams appearing to be more successful, more teams were soon established.
+Savannah became the second ECHL team in the state when the Savannah Ghost Pirates were founded in 2022.
+Athens, already home to the University of Georgia collegiate hockey team, received an FPHL team, the Athens Rock Lobsters, who began play in 2024.